 March 12, 2020

 Waste.
 It’s something that chocolate and bar manufacturers are driven to avoid.
-Recent research estimated that globally, food manufacturing collectively face billions in costs when it comes to waste.
+Research estimated that globally, food manufacturing collectively face billions in costs when it comes to waste.
 Not only does reducing waste boost profits, but it’s an environmentally sustainable approach as well.

 Waste is maximised in chocolate and bar manufacturing when people bend the rules and try to take shortcuts.
 This is basic human nature, but when it comes to minimising waste in food production, deviating from formulation or not following cleanliness procedures to the letter are the two main contributors.
 And in the end, it’s not a shortcut after all, because the time it takes to correct mistakes is another form of waste.